orval-labs/orval/docs/src/pages/guides/angular.md

 title: Angular
 ---

-You should have an OpenApi specification and an Orval config where you define the mode as Angular.
+You should have an OpenAPI specification and an Orval config where you define the mode as Angular.

 #### Example with angular